abhaynayar/obsidian/notes/pwn.md

 - Byte (8 bits), word (16 bits) and double word (32 bits)
 - RAX: 64-bit, EAX: 32-bit value, AX is the lower 16-bits, AL is the lower 8 bits, AH is the bits 8 through 15 (zero-based).
 - Passing arguments: https://ctf101.org/binary-exploitation/what-are-calling-conventions/
-    - 64-bit: first four arguments rdi, rsi, rdx, rcx rest on the stack.
+    - 64-bit:
+        - Linux: RDI, RSI, RDX, RCX, R8, R9
+        - Windows: RCX, RDX, R8, R9, stack.
-    - 32-bit: push arguments on to the stack (include them in the payload).
+    - 32-bit: push arguments on to the stack (include them in the payload). ???
     - Arguments are pushed before the EIP in reverse order (right-to-left).
 - `.bss` segment is used for statically-allocated variables that are not explicitly initialized to any value.
 - Least significant three nibbles are the offset within a page (4KB) `3*4=12 => 2^12 = 4*(2^10)`